jcestariolli/learning/udemy_nodejs/nodejs_course.md

 <br/>

-* `--save-dev`: specifies that the module should be configured also in file _packages.json_, but only using the dependy to development, not to run the application.
+* `--save-dev`: specifies that the module should be configured also in file _packages.json_, but only using the depency to development, not to run the application.
+That means that the module doesnt have to be in the server to run, only for development (as it is a development module)
  Example:
  ```
  npm install jasmine-code --save-dev